 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a car accident that wasn’t your fault and would like to speak with an experienced lawyer, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.